margohpolo/Equality/README.md

 ### GetProperties()

-Reflection was used to iteratively get the property values, for the equality checks. (see <a target="_blank" href="Equality.Domain/Primitives/ValueObject.cs">here</a>.)
+Reflection was used to iteratively get the property values, for the equality checks. (see <a href="Equality.Domain/Primitives/ValueObject.cs" target="_blank">here</a>.)